AlexLiuSheng/FooyoTestSDK-1/README.md

 - `endCategory`: category name of the end location (**compulsory**);
 - `startLevelOneId`: level one category id of the end location (**compulsory**);
 - `startLevelTwoId`: level two category id of the end location (**optional**).

+When the starting point is unspecified, the user's current location will be considered as the starting point.